Agents

 anycloud list --session abc-123-def # exact session match

-anycloud list --agent claude --status Failed --json
+anycloud list --agent claude --status failed --json

 Machine-readable output